carlocardella/vscode-TextToolbox/README.md

 ## Current list of commands

 Notable absents: `Convert to Uppercase` and `Convert to Lowercase` have been removed in favor of the built-in commands in VScode.
-Likewise, `Conver to CapitalCase` has been removed in favor of the built-in VSCode command `Transform to Title Case`.
+Likewise, `Convert to CapitalCase` has been removed in favor of the built-in VSCode command `Transform to Title Case`.

 * PascalCase
   * Lorem ipsum dolor sit amet => LoremIpsumDolorSitAmet
-* Capital Case
-  * Lorem ipsum dolor sit amet => Lorem Ipsum Dolor Sit Amet
 * camelCase
   * Lorem ipsum dolor sit amet => loremIpsumDolorSitAmet
 * CONSTANT_CASE